 July 1, 2316

 Something forced him into a chair, and he flew down the hall on the mobile furniture.
 He had no time to think about the dark around him.
 Ethan’s hair pulled back from his forehead.
 The chair hit an inhibitor and Ethan launched forward.
-He put out an arm to try and catch himself, but his right shoulder connected with the ground first and he rolled until he hit a wall.
-The teenager’s hair started a slow creep back into place and he lifted his left hand to speed up the process.
+He put out an arm to try and catch himself, but his right shoulder connected with the ground first.
+He rolled until he hit a wall.
+The teenager’s hair started a slow creep back into place, and he lifted his left hand to speed up the process.

 “I’m not ready to die.”
 The sudden realization shocked him to his core—he accepted his fate two days previous, but now he wanted hope.
 Ethan’s last wish faded.
 He could feel the fight and adrenaline draining from his body.